soluyanow/python1/Dev:-Javascript-Events.md

 #### app_initialized.DashboardApp

-When the iPython Notebook browser window opens for the first time and initializes the Dashboard App.
+When the IPython Notebook browser window opens for the first time and initializes the Dashboard App.
 The Dashboard App lists the files and notebooks in the current directory.
-Additionally, it lets you create and open new iPython Notebooks.
+Additionally, it lets you create and open new IPython Notebooks.

 ## Kernel-related events